Grants are financial aid allowances that do not normally need to be repaid. GNTC offers both federally-funded grants and state-funded grants.

 - If you are an eligible non-citizen, you must submit a copy of your permanent resident card to the Financial Aid Office.
 You must be both a permanent resident of the United States for at least 24 months and a Georgia resident for 24 months after establishing permanent residency with the United States.

 - The student must be a resident of Georgia for at least 24 months prior to starting classes if establishing residency.
-For students who are re-establishing residency, the residency must be reestablished for at least 12 months prior to the start of classes.
+For students who are re-establishing residency, the residence must be re-established for at least 12 months prior to the start of classes.

 - If a student is a Male and born after 1960, he must be registered with the Selective Service.